aws-samples/aws-iot-ota-deployment-tool/README.md

 * datapointsToAlarm:
     * The number of data points that must be breaching to trigger the alarm.
 This is used only if you are setting an "M out of N" alarm.
 In that case, this value is the M. For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the Amazon CloudWatch User Guide .
 * threshold: threshold value of the alarm.
+* snsTopics:
-* snsTopics: topics to be notified when the alarm is in ALARM state.
+    * Topics to be notified when the alarm is in ALARM state.
+The Cloudformation Template `templates/monitor-tool-template` will create 3 separate SNS topics `email-notification`, `sms-notification` and `ota-force-stopper`.
+One may visit the [Amazon SNS Console](https://console.aws.amazon.com/sns/home) to retrieve their ARNs there.

 ###

 ### **Start deploy jobs for test:**